diasbruno/cl-bnf/readme.md

 `(:? . exp)`        optional match.

-`#'my-function`     execute the function with the current char.
+`#'some-function`   execute the function with the current char. must return boolean.

 `and` can also be written in a form of sequence `rule-c := rule-a rule-b`.